Handling a Therapy Waitlist: Strategies and Alternatives

-On the other hand, if you think you’ve found the perfect therapist, aren’t in crisis, and have been thinking about starting therapy for years, it might not be that big a deal to wait longer than a few weeks to get in to see a therapist who’s just the right match.
+On the other hand, if you think you’ve found the perfect therapist, aren’t in crisis, and have been thinking about starting therapy for years, it might not be that big a deal to wait to get in to see a therapist who’s just the right match.
 You might be willing to wait for up to six months, or even longer.

 When deciding how long you’re willing to wait, consider the following:

 - How severe your symptoms or concerns are